simpeg/segns-2024-tutorial/README.md

 as part of their Open-Source Software webinar series.

 > Discover the powerful open-source [SimPEG][simpeg] framework.
-> You will learn how to simulate and invert SkyTEM data using a real-world dataset.
+> You will learn how to simulate and invert airborne electromagnetic (AEM) data using a real-world dataset.

-During this tutorial we will go through a notebook describing how to invert SkyTEM data collected in the Salinas Valley of California to monitor salt water intrusion.
-For details about the dataset please checkout [Gottschalk et. al. 2017][case-study].We will focus on how to simulate and invert the data by representing the parameters of the SkyTEM system using SimPEG components.
+During this tutorial we will go through a notebook describing how to invert AEM data collected in the Salinas Valley of California using the SkyTEM system to monitor salt water intrusion.
+For details about the dataset please checkout [Gottschalk et. al. 2017][case-study].
+We will focus on how to simulate and invert the data by representing the parameters of the SkyTEM system using SimPEG components.